Managing pests offshore

 To ensure Australia’s biosecurity is protected, all consignments of fresh cut flowers and foliage must be endorsed by the National Plant Protection Organisation (NPPO) of the exporting country as being free of live quarantine pests.

-Australia accepts several methods for the offshore management of live invertebrate pests of quarantine concern:
+Australia accepts several methods for the offshore management of live arthropod pests of biosecurity concern:

 NPPO-approved systems approach for the import of cut flowers to Australia

-The use of an NPPO-approved systems approach offers an alternative to treatments such as methyl bromide fumigation.
 A systems approach is a series of integrated pest management measures applied at different points in the supply chain.
+An NPPO-approved systems approach offers an alternative to treatments such as methyl bromide fumigation.